tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 CC rights revoked.

 In the event an involuntary removal occurs, a public reason for this removal must be published by the council within 72 hours of the action taken.
-The removed may appeal to the council within 5 business days, and upon appeal, the council will consider their evidence and will vote once more, requiring a supermajority (2/3) to maintain removal.
+The removed may appeal to the council within 7 days, and upon appeal, the council will consider their evidence and will vote once more, requiring a supermajority (2/3) to maintain removal.
-They shall vote and publish their verdict within 5 business days of the appeal being posted.
+They shall vote and publish their verdict within 7 days of the appeal being posted.

 ## Council Voting